-The need to chew is an innate characteristic that they have to meet one way or another.
+The need to chew is an innate characteristic that parrots have to meet one way or another.
 If you have a parrot chewing furniture, remember, it can learn and practice new behaviors, good or bad, quite easily.

-Parrots need large cages with plenty of space to exercise and play, plus plenty of toys to keep them busy if left alone for longer periods of time.
+Parrots need large cages with plenty of space to exercise and play, plus plenty of wood chewing toys to keep them busy, if left alone for longer periods of time.

 I've had people come to me worried, asking for help and saying things such as "My bird chews everything around our house!"
 In such cases, it's easy for the owners to fail to address the underlying problem at hand.
-Chewing is a normal and natural behavior for birds and you'll never eliminate it.
-Parrots especially chew things because it feels fun and it allows them to discover and “get a taste” of their environment.
-It’s also a way for them to provide beak maintenance and ensure that it grows into a proper shape.
-And, it simply helps a lonely parrot whittle away the day.
+Chewing serves the purpose of filing down the beak and exercising the jaw.
+The beak is a major component of how wild parrots forage for food and go about daily life.
+Chewing toys relieves domestic parrot boredom.
+It helps a lonely parrot whittle away the day.

 However, there’s also a rather dark side to chewing, which comes about with birds that do not receive enough stimulation or they haven't learned manners.
 Parrots, particularly larger ones, are very social creatures and thus require daily attention from their keepers.
 Just like dogs, your bird needs training and early interaction in order to grow up into a well-behave pet.
 As adults, parrots require plenty of time spent outside the cage, preferably on special bird stands tailored to theirs size.

 If I see that my bird chews everything around him, the first step I take is to think about my daily schedule.